The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 This website provides general information about legal processes available to some refugees.
 It is not meant as legal advice for individual applications.

 This is a sample Declaration / Statement of Need that individuals may submit to support their request for CAM re-parole.
 The government does not require evidence in a particular format, but does require some evidence of needing re-parole, which can be a written statement by the applicant or by someone on behalf of the applicant.
 One way to provide this evidence is using a cover letter and a statement about your personal situation.
 IRAP created a sample statement to assist you.
 Spanish translation is here as a guide—but your submitted letter must be in English.

 This is an example statement and provides general guidance on how to complete the statement.
 It is not meant as legal advice for individual applications.
 It is written as though the declaration is one’s own.
-If you are preparing one for your child or anyone else who cannot provide a declaration of their own, change paragraph 3 on to state that you are writing the declaration on behalf of someone else.
+If you are preparing one for your child or anyone else who cannot provide a declaration of their own, change paragraph 3 to state that you are writing the declaration on behalf of someone else and make all changes after that paragraph to reflect you are writing the declaration on someone else’s behalf.

 This information was revised in December 2022.
 Requirements may change.
 Always check for current requirements from the government or agency deciding your request.